Guardian Media Limited

-Guardian Media Limited (often referred to as GML) is the media sector of the Trinidadian-based company ANSA McAL.
+Guardian Media Limited (often referred to as GML) is the media sector of the Trinidadian-based company ANSA McAL, owned by the Sabga family.
 Its headquarters are located at 22-24 St. Vincent Street, Port of Spain, Trinidad and Tobago.
 The current chairman is Peter Clarke with the chief financial officer being Candice Changoor as of January 1, 2025 and the managing director Gerhard Pettier as of November 1, 2024.
 According to the Trinidad Newsday GML's revenue for 2024 was TT$97.9 million.